-Puerto Rican Pavochon is a spiced-up version of roasted turkey that you’re going to love.
-Spiced up with lots of garlic, oregano and – of course – adobo, this turkey is sure to wake up your taste buds.
+Puerto Rican Pavochon is a spiced-up version of roasted turkey that you will love.
+Spiced up with lots of garlic, oregano, and adobo, this turkey will surely wake up your taste buds.

 Everyone will be raving about how flavorful this turkey is.
 If you’ve got a large family, you may want to make two because you’re definitely going to want leftovers.